 Why go to Umbria?

-It’s a region we know well.
-Liz’s sister has lived in Umbria for close to three decades, in a medieval olive mill in the hill town of Trevi which she and her Italian husband have made into a lovely family home.
-She’s written a book about her life in Umbria, celebrated it in her artworks and we’ve visited many times, and her affection for the place she calls home in infectious.
+“It’s a region we know well.
+Liz’s sister has lived in Umbria for close to three decades, in a medieval olive mill in the hill town of Trevi which she and her husband have made into a lovely family home.
+She’s written a book about her life in Umbria, celebrated it in her artworks, and we’ve visited many times and shared her affection for the place she calls home.

 We’ll see superb artworks, but we’ll also get mud on our boots searching for truffles, the black gold of Umbria, and flour on our hands making pasta the traditional way.

 Not sure about our travel style?
 Read the testimonials from our trips to India